redoakleaves/TerminalCalculator/README.md

 Choosing a specific generator is optional.

-Finally, excute the build command associated with the generator you chose earlier.
+Finally, execute the build command associated with the generator you chose earlier.

 ## Usage
 A complete list of all supported features can be found in [usage](doc/usage.md).